Black Caesar (film)

 Black Caesar (stylized as Black Cæsar and released in UK cinemas as Godfather of Harlem) is a 1973 American blaxploitation crime drama film written and directed by Larry Cohen and starring Fred Williamson, Gloria Hendry and Julius Harris.
-It features a musical score (Black Caesar) by James Brown (with heavy input from his bandleader Fred Wesley), his first experience with writing music for film.
+It features a musical score, Black Caesar, by James Brown, with heavy input from his bandleader Fred Wesley, his first experience with writing music for film.
 A sequel titled Hell Up in Harlem was released in late 1973.

 Plot

-Tommy Gibbs (Fred Williamson) is an African-American who grew up in Harlem, New York City.
-As a kid, he was brutally assaulted by a cop named McKinney.
+Tommy Gibbs is an African-American who grew up in Harlem, New York City.
+As a kid, he was brutally assaulted by a cop named Jack McKinney.
 As an adult, he joins the New York mafia and becomes the head of a black crime syndicate in Harlem.
 He wages a gang war with the Italian mobsters of New York City and begins to establish a criminal empire, keeping a ledger book of all his dealings as leverage over his business associates, including McKinney.

-He meets and falls in love with a singer named Helen (Gloria Hendry) and marries her.
+He meets and falls in love with a singer named Helen Bradley and marries her.
 She is unhappy as he is violent and rapes her.
 Eventually his enemies conspire with her, leading to an attempt on his life that leaves him shot and wounded.
 Killing his would-be assassins, he returns to his office to retrieve the ledger book.
 McKinney meets him there and attempts to humiliate him before killing him.
 Tommy overpowers McKinney and beats him to death.
-Retrieving the ledger, a badly wounded Tommy returns to the house where he grew up, but a street gang attacks, robs and, presumably, kills him.
+Retrieving the ledger, a badly wounded Tommy returns to the house where he grew up but a street gang attacks, robs and, presumably, kills him.